 This is the subtle way in which emotional trauma works.
 This is the enemy within!

 As a little boy or girl, you couldn’t understand the complexity of human behavior.
 So you automatically attached your caregiver’s behaviors to your own self-worth.
 This has laid the ground for toxic shame to grow.

 “It must’ve been something wrong with me that was causing these turnarounds”.

 “If my mom is angry all the time, then I’m not ok.
 There must be something wrong with me.
 I’m not good enough.
 Otherwise, she wouldn’t have acted this way”.

-You see, when your childhood trauma was over, the limiting beliefs haven’t disappeared along with it.
+You see, when your trauma was over, the limiting beliefs haven’t disappeared along with it.
 They’re still stuck in your head.